 • Policy

-• Advisory Services & Technical Assistance
+• Advisory Services and Technical Assistance

-• Program Design & Evaluation
+• Program Design and Evaluation

-• Development, Property Management & Resident Services
+• Development, Property Management, and Resident Services

 Our Strategic Plan

-Enterprise's 2020-2025 Strategic Plan reflects what we know from 40 years of fighting for affordable housing: home and community matter most.
+Enterprise's 2020-2025 Strategic Plan reflects what we know from 42 years of fighting for affordable housing: home and community matter most.

 How We’re Organized

-Enterprise is organized around three central goals: to increase housing supply, advance racial equity and build resilience and upward mobility.
-To achieve these goals, we operate across three divisions – Solutions, Capital and Community Development – that unify and leverage a family of purpose-built affiliates to execute our work.
+Enterprise is organized around three central goals: to increase housing supply, advance racial equity, and build resilience and upward mobility.
+To achieve these goals, we operate across three divisions — Solutions, Capital and Community Development — that unify and leverage a family of purpose-built affiliates to execute our work.

-Our Solutions division operates a 501(c)(3) nonprofit nationwide with programmatic, policy, advisory and capacity-building arms at the national, state and local level, working in more than 700 communities and in collaboration with thousands of partners in the nonprofit, public and for-profit sectors.
+Our Solutions division operates a 501(c)(3) nonprofit nationwide with programmatic, policy, advisory, and capacity-building arms at the national, state, and local level, working in more than 700 communities and in collaboration with thousands of partners in the nonprofit, public, and for-profit sectors.

-Our Capital division comprises several subsidiaries: a 501(c)(4) nonprofit that invests and asset manages a range of tax credits and equity; a 501(c)(3) nonprofit that is one of the country’s largest publicly-rated Community Development Financial Institutions (CDFI); and an equity interest in Bellwether Enterprise, through which we also provide access to conventional mortgage products.
+Our Capital division comprises several subsidiaries: a 501(c)(4) nonprofit that invests and asset manages a range of tax credits and equity; a 501(c)(3) nonprofit that is one of the country’s largest publicly rated Community Development Financial Institutions (CDFI); and an equity interest in Bellwether Enterprise, through which we also provide access to conventional mortgage products.

 Our Community Development division operates a 501(c)(3) nonprofit that is one of the largest nonprofit owners and developers of affordable homes in the Mid-Atlantic and is the sixth largest nonprofit affordable housing provider in the U.S.